ryanrestine/HackTheBox_WriteUps/windows_machines/search_notes.md

 ![home.png](../assets/search_assets/home.png)

 Taking a look at the About Us page we can find a list of possible usernames.
-The trouble is that we still don't know what naming convention the company is using for usernamers.
-It could be just first names, first.last name, first_inital.last name, etc.
+The trouble is that we still don't know what naming convention the company is using for usernames.
+It could be just first names, first.last name, first_initial.last name, etc.

 ![team.png](../assets/search_assets/team.png)

-Lets make a list with these names using some of the most populare naming conventions.
+Lets make a list with these names using some of the most popular naming conventions.

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Search]